pyeventsourcing/eventsourcing/docs/topics/process.rst

 ---------

 A process application has a policy.
 The policy may respond to a domain event by calling a command method on an aggregate.
+Process applications are defined for orders, reservations, and payments.

-The orders process responds to new commands by creating a new ``Order``.
+The ``Orders`` process application policy responds to new commands by creating a new ``Order`` aggregate.
 It responds to new reservations by setting an ``Order`` as reserved.
 And it responds to a new ``Payment``, by setting an ``Order`` as paid.

 .. code:: python